 You can get an o-ring assortment kit online and replace any damaged gaskets.

-If you have a very minor leak you may be able to get away with just adding hydraulic fluid.
+If you have a minor leak, you may be able to get away with just adding hydraulic fluid.
 Make sure to use the recommended fluid and don't use brake or power steering fluid if not approved by the manufacturer.

 Verify that convertible top motor is getting power